lightblue-platform/lightblue-docs-user/language_specification/data.md

 {
   <common stuff>
   data: [ <entityData> ]
-  returning : <projection>
+  projection : <projection>
 }
 ```
 * data: Array of entity objects
   * If object ids are given, entities will be inserted
     with the given object id, otherwise object id will be auto-generated
-* returning: A projection expression specifying what fields of entities
+* projection: A projection expression specifying what fields of entities
   to return once the insertion is performed.

 ### Save